Skip to Main Content

 How to prepare for an MIBG scan

 • Eating and drinking before the scan: Follow your care team’s instructions for what your child can eat or drink before the scan.
-If your child is going to have general anesthesia, they must not eat or drink for several hours before the test.
+If your child is going to have general anesthesia, they must not eat or drink (NPO) for several hours before the test.
 Your child’s care team will give you more specific instructions.

 • Check in for the appointment: Be sure to arrive a few minutes early.
 Check in at the registration desk with your child.
 You may be asked to sign a consent form.
 Then you will wait until your child’s name is called.